 - 1. Sanctions

 - 2. Promoting Self-esteem

-- 3. Conflict Resolution
+- 3. Guidance on Restraint

 Appendix 1.

 SANCTIONS

-1. Children involved in the incident are encouraged to talk about everyone's feelings and offer solutions until agreement is reached - staff member assists this process
+Children involved in the incident are encouraged to talk about everyone's feelings and offer solutions until agreement is reached - staff members assist this process

-Some children may not respond to this method immediately and need a lot of adult coaching and scaffolding Child discussed by the team.
+Some children may not respond to this method immediately and need a lot of adult coaching and scaffolding

+Child discussed buy the team.

-2. Step 1 plus 'time-out' as 'thinking time' slightly isolated from the other children, monitored at all times by an adult (usually HT)
+- 2. Step 1 plus 'time-out' as 'thinking time' slightly isolated from the other children, monitored at all times by an adult (usually HT) - 3.
+Steps 1 and 2 plus written record of incidents